 An air fryer is a more complicated piece of equipment than a deep fat fryer, so there is more to go wrong.

 Replacing the used oil in your deep fat fryer is costly, particularly as the recommendation is to only use cooking oil once.
 By switching to air frying, savings can mount up.
+See our best air fryers here to see our latest reviews.

 Because it is immersed in oil and absorbs some of it, deep fried food has as much as twice the calorific value of the same food cooker in an air fryer.